 Analysis of safety belt use by the various subgroups showed that there are several areas on which Minnesota should continue to focus efforts to increase safety belt use.
 One of the lowest use group discovered was young people.
 While this group has historically been found to have lower safety belt use than other groups, it is also the group in which the biggest gains in traffic-crash-related-injury reduction can be found.
-On a per population basis, young drivers in the US had the highest rate of involvement in fatal crashes of any age group in 2001 and their fatality rate based on vehicle miles traveled was four times greater than the comparable rate for drivers age 26 to 65 (NHTSA, 2002).
+On a per mile driven basis, young drivers in the US have the highest rate of involvement in fatal crashes of any age group and their fatality rates are nearly four times greater than the comparable rate for drivers age 26 to 65 (Eby, Molnar, & St. Louis, 2008).
 Teenage drivers have by far the highest fatal crash involvement rate of any age group based on number of licensed drivers.
 Motor vehicle injury rates also show that teenagers continue to have vastly higher rates than the population in general.